 Custom sample environments (#10)

-This scope meets all the high level requirements and is upgradeable to a configuration that provides the full scope.

-The science case will mostly be met by this configuration.
-The absence of a polarization (PA) will limit the usability for scattering from magnetic samples, however it is foreseen to include PA into the early upgrades.
-Using an appropriate PA it is also possible to share this with other instruments, which further lowers the needed resources per instrument.
+Thus all major top-level requirements are met.
+Moreover, any of these limitations can be overcome by a detailed upgrade plan during the operations phase, so that SKADI ensures early success by delivering world-class science while keeping the potential for future improvements.

 Costing

 The costing is based on bottom-up calculation of the procurement costs and manpower required for the tasks needed to deliver the higher level PBS items.
 Vacuum equipment is not included in the cost as this is expected to be delivered from outside the SKADI budget.
 The same is true for DAQ and analysis.